analvinli/robot-arm/README.md

 ## Notes
 - Ensure your servo power supply can handle all servos simultaneously.
 Insufficient power may cause reduced speed or unstable pose.
 - My IK equations assume link length is 100mm.
 Adjust equations if your dimesnions differ
+- No end effectors used in this project